jeetprksh/jeetprksh.github.io/index.md

 tags: [jeet, prakash, blog, developer, software]
 ---

+## What is Application Scalability?
+What to do when your application starts trending and then drowning in a huge load? [(read)](/post/what-is-application-scalability/)

 ## Getting Started With Hibernate
 Setting up a simple Hibernate project without using any web framework. [(read)](/post/getting-started-with-hibernate/)